aidanshin/MassOfJupiter/README.md

 # Estimating the Mass of Jupiter

 ## Introduction
 An object's mass can be determined by evaluating the gravitational force it exerts on nearby objects and observing how it influences their motion.
 This relationship can be used to estimate a planet's weight by observing the orbital period and semi-major axis of its moons.
-In this study, I observed Jupiter's four Galilean moons (Io, Europa, Ganymede, and Callisto) over a period of 18 Days and took snapshots using the Astronomy Student Taylor Robotic Observatory ([ASTRO](https://www.redlands.edu/study/schools-and-centers/college-of-arts-and-sciences/undergraduate-studies/physics/astronomy-student-taylor-robotic-observatory/)) at Univeristy of Redlands.
+In this study, I observed Jupiter's four Galilean moons (Io, Europa, Ganymede, and Callisto) over a period of 18 Days and took snapshots using the Astronomy Student Taylor Robotic Observatory ([ASTRO](https://www.redlands.edu/study/schools-and-centers/college-of-arts-and-sciences/undergraduate-studies/physics/astronomy-student-taylor-robotic-observatory/)) at the University of Redlands.
 The distances from the center of the moons to the center of Jupiter were collected.
 From there, I was able to calculate the period and the radius of the moon's orbit.
 This relationship then allows me to estimate the mass using a linear regression.
-I measured mass of Jupiter to be $(1.8711 \pm 0.0083) \times 10^{27}$ kg, which was an underestimate to the expected result of $(1.8981 \pm 0.0002) \times 10^{27}$ kg.
+I measured the mass of Jupiter to be $(1.8711 \pm 0.0083) \times 10^{27}$ kg, which was an underestimate to the expected result of $(1.8981 \pm 0.0002) \times 10^{27}$ kg.
 This underestimate was due to the approximations made when measuring the distance between Jupiter and its moons as well as the assumptions made in the [Theory](#theory).

 ## Theory
 To determine the mass of Jupiter by observing the orbits of its four Galilean moons, Kepler's Third Law of planetary motion is used.
 For this experiment, it was approximated that the moons' orbits around Jupiter are circular (constant Radius) and the moons are only affected by Jupiter's gravity (no external forces).
 The net force on each of the moons is